pollyhall40/GSA-Acquisition-FAR-Buying-Guides/README.md

-# Procurement Buying Guides Content Repository
+# Buying Guides Content Repository

 Welcome!
 This GitHub repository is a place for collaboration and feedback on procurement buying guides.
 If you're new to GitHub, don't worry - this space isn't for coding.
 Instead, we use it to transparently develop content _**iteratively**_ that helps federal buyers make informed decisions.